Chaitanya56C/Superstore-Dashboard/README.md

 ## Data Cleaning & Preparation
 - Loaded the **Superstore dataset** into **Power BI**
 - Used **Power Query** for initial cleaning:
- -Verified correct data types
+ - Verified correct data types
- -Removed unnecessary columns
+ - Removed unnecessary columns
- -Ensuredd *Order Date* was in proper Date format -Checked for null or missing values
+ - Ensuredd *Order Date* was in proper Date format
+ - Checked for null or missing values

 - Created new data columns using **DAX**:
  - **MonthName** = FORMAT([Order Date],"MMM")